 Enter and confirm the logon password of the ECS instances.
 The password is 8–30 characters long and must contain uppercase letters/lowercase letters, numbers, and special characters at the same time.
 This password is required when you log on to the ECS console or log on to the ECS instance by using SSH.

 The Elastic IP (EIP) is used to access the Internet.
 By default, Container Service retains the EIP.
 If you select to not retain the EIP, the cluster releases the EIP after the instance initialization.
-You can access the Internet by using the NAT Gateway or configuring SNAT for Linux on your own.
+You can access the Internet by using the What is NAT Gateway or configuring SNAT for Linux on your own.

 Server Load Balancer